hanszhang717/hancezhang-blog/content/en/posts/Why I write blogs c3445a7404f54666b7472b836a1e0cae.md

 ---
-title: "Why I Write Blogs?"
+title: "Why I Write"
 date: 2024-07-15
 draft: false
-summary: "Exploring the motivations behind blogging, from clarifying thoughts to sharing knowledge."
+summary: "Writing isn't a hobby.
+It's a biological imperative."
 categories: ["Personal"]
 slug: "why-i-write-blogs"
 ---

-## A truly natural impulse
+## A Biological Imperative

+I didn't choose writing; it chose me.

-I quickly discovered my passion for writing, which I enjoy even more than reading.
-My father, a former writer turned entrepreneur, likely influenced me.
-I started writing at a young age in elementary school, with poetry as my first love.
+I discovered early on that I enjoy writing even more than reading.
+Maybe it’s genetic—my father was a writer turned entrepreneur.
+I started in elementary school, scribbling poetry.

-Writing feels more like a natural impulse than a duty.
-If I don't write, I feel discomfort.
-With countless thoughts circling in my mind, writing provides a release, almost like a cure.
+For me, writing feels less like a hobby and more like a **biological imperative**.
+If I don't write, I feel a physical discomfort.
+My mind gets clogged with looping thoughts.
+Writing is the release valve.
+It’s not a chore; it’s a cure.

-I recognize the benefits of writing: it helps in reorganizing thoughts, formulating structured ideas, and consolidating understanding, as Feynman emphasized in his learning method.
-However, these benefits don't push me to write.
-I write because I feel uneasy if I don't.
-I truly believe that's how humanity works for most people: a habit is sustainable only if it feels like a constant, urgent demand from within.
-Merely stating "it's a good habit to have" rarely motivates people to adopt it.
+We all know the intellectual benefits: writing structures thought, as Feynman famously taught.
+But logic isn't what gets you to the keyboard at 11 PM. **Obsession does.** A habit only sticks if it feels like a hunger.

-I used to organize my thoughts using the iPhone's native memo app.
-But as I graduated from college, my thoughts became more complex and systematic, beyond what a simple memo could handle.
-So, I decided to start blogging.
+I used to dump everything into my iPhone Notes.
+But as I left college, the thoughts grew too complex for a jagged list.
+I needed a bigger canvas.

-## A window for people to know me, aka personal branding

-Whenever I meet a new interesting person, or catching up with some old friends, I really do have a lot to share, and those sharing are generally less about news but more about learnings.
-As I met more interesting people daily (a good sign!), I felt the repetition of introducing my learnings has been annoying enough that I wanted some form of automation, and blogging seems to be a great way to do it.
+## Scaling Myself

+Whenever I meet an interesting person, I have so much to download to them—usually not news, but learnings, models, and mental shifts.

+As my circle grew (a good problem to have), I found myself repeating the same monologues.
+I realized I needed to **automate my output**.
+A blog is simply a way to scale my conversation.

-Blogging also helps me build a personal brand.
-I believe personal branding is an underestimated asset in its impact and overestimated in its cost.
-Like any other asset, personal branding yields compound interest.
-Starting early on the path of exponential growth can lead to significant rewards in the end.
+It is also the foundation of a personal brand.

+I believe personal brand is an asset that is **drastically undervalued in impact and drastically overvalued in cost.** Like any asset, it compounds.
+The earlier you start the exponential curve, the crazier the backend results.
-I'm lazy, uninterested, and incompetent in other form of medias (music, art, video, and others), which makes blogging a no-brainer.

-## Practice writing
+Plus, let’s be honest: I’m lazy and incompetent at other media.
+I can’t edit video.
+I can’t compose music.
+Text is the only weapon I know how to wield.

+## Thinking in Public

-Even though I often claim I'm bilingual in both Chinese and English, I must confess I'm terrible at both in writing very concise, elegant articles (I admire George Orwell for that).
-Often times my English writing sounds Chinese-translated, and vice versa.
-In reality, my natural writing style is a blend of both languages.
+I often claim to be bilingual, but the truth is I’m terrible at writing elegant prose in both Chinese and English.
+(I read Orwell and weep).
+My English sounds like translated Chinese, and my Chinese sounds like translated English.
+My natural operating system is a weird hybrid of both.

-Given that the potential audience of this blog primarily uses Chinese and English, I've decided to make the blog bilingual.
-This will also help me practice and improve my writing skills in both languages.
+So, I decided to make this blog bilingual.
+It’s a forcing function.
+It forces me to clarify my thinking in two distinct logical structures.

-## On originality
+## Remixing Giants

-I won't claim much originality in my writing.
-Most of my content is a personal reinterpretation of ideas from great minds I admire.
-I draw inspiration mainly from the works of Elon Musk, Paul Graham, Sam Altman, Brain Chesky, Steve Jobs and Naval Ravikant, among others.(keep adding on this list..)
+I don't claim to be an original thinker.
+Most of my ideas are just my own remixes of the giants I worship: Elon Musk, Paul Graham, Sam Altman, Brian Chesky, Steve Jobs, Naval Ravikant.

+I digest their wisdom, filter it through my experience, and write it down to see if I truly understand it.